AdobeDocs/experience-manager-cloud-service.en/help/security/web-application-firewall-and-cnd-rules.md

 **wafRules List**

-The `waRules` property may include the following rules:
+The `wafRules` property may include the following rules:

 | **Rule ID**  | **Rule Name** | **Description**  |
 |---|---|---|